Myanmar's ruling military offers minorities new peace talks | Law-Order

 “I urge all of you to collaborate for the benefit of all the people of the Union,” Min Aung Hlaing said.

-Col Naw Bu, head of the Kachin Independence Army, a major ethnic armed group from northern Myanmar, said it is too early to comment on Min Aung Hlaing's remarks.
+Col Naw Bu, head of the Information Department of the Kachin Independence Army, a major ethnic armed group from northern Myanmar, said it is too early to comment on Min Aung Hlaing's remarks.

 He told The Associated Press his personal opinion is that Min Aung Hlaing proposed the talks because his administration faces a military and political crisis.